 What's the news?

-First up, there's the styling which lifts the grille design from the new Micra, while the lights are new too.
-Inside, there's a new flat-bottom steering wheel and a revised centra console with a new infotainment touchscreen.
+First up, there's the styling, which lifts the grille design from the new Micra, while the lights are new too.
+Inside, there's a new flat-bottomed steering wheel and a revised centra console with a new infotainment touchscreen.
 There are also new leather trim options, which should make the Qashqai's cabin feel a touch more luxurious.

 More significant though are the tech changes.
-The new Qashqai will be available with an optional ProPILOT autonomous driving system which will, like the similar systems offered by Mercedes and Volvo, take partial control on the motorway and deal with lane keeping, braking and acceleration.
+The new Qashqai will be available with an optional ProPILOT autonomous driving system, which will, like the similar systems offered by Mercedes, Volvo and others, take partial control on the motorway and deal with lane keeping, braking and acceleration.
 That would be impressive enough in a popular family car, but next year Nissan says that it will update the system to be able to change lanes by itself, and that by 2020 it will be able to tackle difficult traffic junctions.